On the surface, coaching and training appear to have the same meaning: both entail assisting

 - Aberdeen Group (UK) report it can lead to a 32% increase in year-over-year (YoY) revenue growth

-- Wheelhouse Advisors (UK) report it can lead to 208% growth in marketing produced revenue
+- Wheelhouse Advisors (UK) report it can lead to a 208% growth in marketing produced revenue

 - Marketing Profs (USA) can lead to 38% higher sales win rates

 Our Popular Insights On Aligning Sales and Marketing for you

 Do you have vacancies for Sales Management and Sales Team members and struggling to fill